ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 All that to say is I am not some LOST connosieur, so take these visualisations at their face value and not as some objective judgement about your favorite LOST character or writer.
 I'm not an authority on LOST, or on text mining, just in it for the visualizations.

-So strap yourselves in for a disgustingly deep dive of this influential TV show, in what I should have titled "i've finally LOST it".
+So strap yourselves in for a disgustingly deep dive of this influential TV show, in what I should have titled "i've finally lost it".

 ## Meta